zachmmiller/Master_Equation/README.md

 # Master Equation (MEQ) Usage + Compilation Instructions

 # Usage
 MEQ is configured with one text file that defines all required variables.
 This file must be named “config.lua” for the program to recognize it and it must be formatted for the Lua programming language.
-Below is a list of all required variables with a brief description.

 ## Required variables
 Below is a list of all required variables for running MEQ that have to be defined somehow in the config.lua file.
 Names are case sensitive.